melgenek/devchallenge12/finale/README.md

 * order of changes can be corrupted.
 Solution: data in kafka is guaranteed to be processed one after another based on partition key.
 The key for the records in the system is `name`.

+**UPD (created after the competition end)**.
+The solution does not work properly and leads to an unpredictable order of elements during concurrent request upon one key.
+This solution can be enhanced:
+* get request for name-value
+* put request to queue#1
+* create additional listerner that handles queue#1 messages.
+It updates alive nodes using http.
+To allow nodes that aren't alive to get the data later, listener puts the processed messages to queue#2
+* all api nodes listen to queue#2 messages and process them if needed.

 ### Testsuite for N-master replication